qt - C++ - Why do I create these widgets on the heap? -

 class mainwindow : public qmainwindow { q_object qlabel label; //first introduced here... public: mainwindow(qwidget *parent = 0); ~mainwindow(); }; //constructor mainwindow::mainwindow(qwidget *parent) : qmainwindow(parent) { qwidget* centralwidget = new qwidget(this); this->setcentralwidget( centralwidget ); label.setparent(centralwidget); label.settext( "haha" ); }

-gets out of scope, destructor (qlabel::~qlabel
+if label gets out of scope, destructor (qlabel::~qlabel) called. docs:

 destroys object, deleting child objects.